darrenks/nibbles/docs/tutorial_ancillary.md

 	"the div is: " /~ 10 3 "\n"
 	"the mod is: " $
+$HiddenOutput
+	the div is: 3
+	the mod is: 1

 Note if you wanted to use the value of the mod before the div, you can't do that with divmod, so there is also a function `%~` which computes moddiv.
 In general functions that return multiple things will have multiple versions due to this drawback.